 - Strong suction and great carpet performance

 - Three-stage filtration system

 Miele took a long time to release a bagless vacuum, but the CX1 is worth the wait.
-This cylinder vacuum designed with the company's brand-new Vortex Technology system for strong suction.
+This cylinder vacuum designed with the company's brand-new Vortex Technology system for strong suction powered by a 900W motor.
 The system also prevents suction dropping as the canister fills.